 Yes!
-We welcome international applicants to Beck CBT Certification.
+We welcome international applicants to Beck Institute CBT Certification.

 Yes!
 We welcome applicants whose native language is not English.
 However, applicants should be able to read and write in English at the intermediate level.